apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 The S3A also has directory markers, but it just appends a "/" to the directory name, so `mkdir(s3a://bucket/a/b)` will create a new marker object `a/b/` .

-When a file is created under a path, the directory marker is deleted.
+In older versions of Hadoop, when a file was created under a path, the directory marker is deleted.
 And when a file is deleted, if it was the last file in the directory, the marker is recreated.

+This release does not delete directory markers.

 And, historically, when a path is listed, if a marker to that path is found, *it has been interpreted as an empty directory.*